DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-09-Were_offering_protection.md

 Elyra didn't look surprised.
 "You're sure?"

 "I didn't start this to trade one set of rules for another.
-If they want me inside their system, they'll have to drag me."
+They are the ones who dismissed me, when I was sixteen with barely a hint of resonance.
+And now they want me in their team?
+If they really want me inside their system, they'll have to drag me."

 "They might," Elyra warned.